Abundance for varieties with many differential forms: Introduction

-for infinitely many $m$.
 We actually prove a stronger statement involving any effective tensor representation of $\Omega_Y^q$, see Theorems \ref{thm:nonvanishingForms} and \ref{thm:nonvanishingFormsnu1} below.
 As mentioned above, the assumptions on the MMP in lower dimensions are natural and expected for any result towards abundance.

-Using the main results of \cite{DPS01} and \cite{GM14}, our application of Theorem \ref{thm:A} is the following, which shows in particular, that hermitian semipositive canonical divisors are almost always semiample, assuming the MMP in lower dimensions.
+Using the main results of \cite{DPS01} and \cite{GM17}, our application of Theorem \ref{thm:A} is the following, which shows in particular, that hermitian semipositive canonical divisors are almost always semiample, assuming the MMP in lower dimensions.
 It follows from Corollaries \ref{cor:nv}, \ref{cor:semipositive} and \ref{thm:nu1}.

-\begin{thmA} Let $X$ be a terminal projective variety of dimension $n$ with $K_X$ pseudoeffective and $\chi(X,\OO_X)\neq0$. \begin{enumerate} \item[(i)] Assume the existence of good models for klt pairs in dimensions at most $n-1$.
+\begin{thmA} Let $X$ be a terminal projective variety of dimension $n$ with $K_X$ pseudoeffective and $\chi(X,\OO_X)\neq0$. \begin{enumerate} \item[\rm (i)] Assume the existence of good models for klt pairs in dimensions at most $n-1$.
 If $K_X$ has a singular metric with algebraic singularities and semipositive curvature current, then $\kappa(X,K_X) \geq0$.
-Moreover, if $K_X$ is hermitian semipositive, then $K_X$ is semiample. \item[(ii)] Assume that $K_X$ is nef and $\nu(X,K_X)=1$.
+Moreover, if $K_X$ is hermitian semipositive, then $K_X$ is semiample. \item[\rm (ii)] Assume that $K_X$ is nef and $\nu(X,K_X)=1$.
 Then $\kappa(X,K_X) \geq0$. \end{enumerate} \end{thmA}